 Proper clinical attire, personal hygiene, and cleanliness are required.
-The instructor will send the student home, if uniform policy is not followed.
-Any presence in a hospital or other clinical setting requires a professional appearance and valid student identification.
+The instructor will send the student home if the uniform policy is not followed.
+Any presence in a hospital or other clinical setting requires a professional appearance and valid student identification as required by the clinical facility.

-Additional protocols may be required in some clinical settings such as surgery, obstetrics, pediatrics, and mental health.
+Additional uniform protocols may be required in some clinical settings such as surgery, obstetrics, pediatrics, and mental health.

-1. Uniform: All LCC student nurse uniforms will be a teal top with teal pants with the LCC Nursing School patch placed on the left upper arm.
+- 1. Uniform: All LCC student nurse uniforms will be a teal top with teal pants with the LCC Nursing School patch placed on the left upper arm.
 Uniforms and patches must be purchased through the LCC bookstore store so that the color remains consistent.
 Uniforms should fit properly (no sagging or tightfitting) and be clean and free of wrinkles.
-The official LCC student identification/badge is required to be attached to scrub tops for use in clinical facilities.
+The official LCC student identification/badge is required to be attached to scrub tops at all times..
 The students must wear predominantly black shoes with black laces.
 If an undershirt is worn under the scrub top, it must be black, this is to include sleeves to cover tattoos.
-Only a 3/4 length white lab coat can be worn for warmth.

-- 2. Fingernails: Natural nails must be clean, trimmed, smooth and neat and not interfere with safe client care.
+Only a 3⁄4 length white lab coat can be worn for warmth in clinical, lab class and simulation, other jackets may be worn for warmth during class time on campus, if the jacket is deemed inappropriate by instructor, student will be asked to remove the jacket. - 2.
+Fingernails: Natural nails must be clean, trimmed, smooth and neat and not interfere with safe client care.
 NO nail polish is permitted including clear nail polish.
 Artificial nails are prohibited due to danger of transmitting infection. - 3.
-Jewelry: The only jewelry permitted other than a nursing watch, is a medical alert bracelet or necklace or religious jewlery.
+Jewelry: The only jewelry permitted other than a watch with a second hand (NO SMART WATCHES ARE ALLOWED), is a medical alert bracelet or necklace, or religious jewlery.
 Accessory jewelry for body piercings or modification is not permitted.
 You will be asked to remove all jewelry prior to starting your clinical experience.
 Any visual dermals must be covered. - 4.
 Hair: Hair that is shoulder length or longer must be tied back with a plain accessory including bangs that interfere with vision.
 Hair should be kept from falling forward onto clients or bedside equipment.
-Male students must have neatly groomed facial hair (beards, mustaches, and side burns) that does not fall onto or interfere with client care.
+Male students must have neatly groomed facial hair (beards, mustaches, and side burns) beards and sideburns should not extend below the chin to assure proper mask fit.
 Extreme hair colors are not permitted. - 5.
 Make-Up: Facial makeup must be kept simple.
 Contacts must be clear or natural colored. - 6.
 Tattoos: Any visible tattoos must be completely covered during the clinical experience. - 7.
-Equipment: A stethoscope, bandage scissors, black pen (not erasable), watch with second hand, and pen light are required. - 8.
+Equipment: A stethoscope, bandage scissors, black pen (not erasable), watch with second hand (NO SMART WATCHES ARE ALLOWED), and pen light are required. - 8.
 Odors: Students must maintain proper hygiene and control offensive body odors; use of perfumes/cologne and scented lotions are discouraged.
 Smoking is discouraged prior to clinical or during clinical breaks as cigarette odor may remain on clothing and may be offensive to the client.